kosl/ihipp-examples/docs/week1.md

 Let's explain the code in detail:

+* in the `parallel` construct:
-- the clause `shared(a,b,c,chunk)` in the `parallel` directive indicates that arrays `a`, `b`, `c` and the variable `chunk` will be shared by all threads
+  - the clause `shared(a,b,c,chunk)` indicates that arrays `a`, `b`, `c` and the variable `chunk` will be shared by all threads
-- the clause `private(i)` in the `parallel` directive indicates that the variable `i` will be private to each thread and that each thread will have its own unique copy
+  - the clause `private(i)` indicates that the variable `i` will be private to each thread and that each thread will have its own unique copy

+* in the `for` construct:
-- the clause `schedule(dynamic,chunk)` in the `for` directive indicates that the iterations of the for loop will be distributed dynamically in `chunk` sizes
+  - the clause `schedule(dynamic,chunk)` indicates that the iterations of the for loop will be distributed dynamically in `chunk` sizes
-- the clause `nowait` in the `for` directive indicates that the threads will not synchronize after completing their individual pieces of work
+  - the clause `nowait` indicates that the threads will not synchronize after completing their individual pieces of work

 Explore the whole C code in the notebook and run it.
 Are the results as you expected?